-Professionals should not be signposting individuals to the Branch for anything other than peer support or welfare grants.
+Professionals should not be signposting/referring individuals to the support group for anything other than peer support.

 If this does happen, volunteers should pass on the referral to their local advisor, and respond to the initial referrer stating you do not accept referrals of this nature and give them to your local advisor's contact details.
 Please send back or delete any personal information which has been shared with you.